umair-akb/developer.sketch.com/_actions/ReduceImageSize.md

 ---
 title: ReduceImageSize
-summary: work in progress
+summary:
 ---

-Work In Progress

-Documentation for the ReduceImageSize action will appear here.
+No details available for `ReduceImageSize`.